 Registration with TICA $15 per litter

-Kit Pack which includes free coupons, toys, teasers, e-book (valued at $10) security blanket (valued at $12), security blanket etc. valuing over $60
+Kit Pack which includes free coupons, toys, teasers, Books, security blankets etc.

 The final cost to take into consideration is the intangible costs.

-For those of you that read our socialization information as well as our daily schedule you can see from the time we get up until we go to bed we are feeding, cleaning and taking care of our cats.
+For those of you that read our socialization information as well as our daily schedule, you can see from the time we get up until we go to bed we are feeding, cleaning and taking care of our cats.
 It’s a 24/7, 365-day job.
 We sacrifice family holidays and vacations to make sure our cats and kittens are well taken care of.
-While my husband has a 8-5 job and paid salary, I do not.
 My time is spent with my cats and kittens all day every day.
 Somehow, we do find time to fit in cooking for ourselves and cleaning our home ;)

 Despite what some believe, breeding is not all rainbows and butterflies.
 Unfortunately, kittens pass away, breeding cats need to be spayed or neutered due to health reasons.
 It’s stressful when our cats may be under the weather or not getting along with another cattery mate.
 Kittens that may not be thriving for one reason or another, may need around the clock care.
 I take pride in my cats and my emotions are 100% with them.
 It’s not always an easy job.
 The emotional difficulties have got to be worth something as well.